Your cart is empty.

 Develop methods for identifying and classifying rocks and minerals while making inferences based on your observations.
 Examine the differences between rocks and minerals and discuss what led to the formation of each of the different stages of the rock cycle.

 Research different types of fossils by examining specimens from the Natural History Museum of Utah’s paleontology collection.
 Observe a variety of fossils from Utah’s geologic past to make inferences about Utah’s ancient ecosystems.
-Determine what features define a fossil and discover the differences between trace and mineral replacement fossils.
+Determine what features define a fossil and discover the differences between fossil types.

-Museum on the Move addresses specific Utah State Office of Education’s (USOE) science core curriculum and Intended Learning Outcomes.
+Museum on the Move addresses specific Utah State Office of Education’s (USOE) science core curriculum.

 Specific standards and objectives include: